 By L. Carlos Lara

 The World Population Clock1 is currently registering 7.6 billion people on the planet.
+[Article written in 2018.]
 Among those 7.6 billion people, Forbes2 has identified only 2,208 individuals who are billionaires from 72 different countries.
 Based on this information our chances of ever becoming a billionaire are pretty slim —somewhere around 0.00002%.

 What’s more, the United States ranks third in the world, next to China and India, as the most populated country on earth and in 2018 registered 540 billionaires on its own home turf, again according to Forbes.
 One point of relevant curiosity is that our President, Donald Trump, is listed as number 69 on that list and is probably one of the most closely watched billionaires in the world.
 But then again, all billionaires are always under scrutiny.
 Their big incomes, wealth, and lifestyles are tremendously alluring to most of us.